How to Setup a Windows RADIUS Server

 A RADIUS server authenticates users’ identities and authorizes them for network use.
 A user becomes authorized for network access after enrolling for a certificate from the PKI ( Public Key Infrastructure) or confirming their credentials.
 Each time the user connects, the RADIUS confirms they have the correct certificate or credentials and prevents any unapproved users from accessing the network.
 Check out how a SecureW2 client upgraded their network infrastructure to eliminate any risk of MITM attacks with a RADIUS-backed network.

-If you’re using Windows, RADIUS servers are typically implemented through NPS (Network Policy Server).
-Originally created to enforce network access policies, NPS is frequently used as a RADIUS server itself.
+RADIUS servers are typically implemented through NPS (Network Policy Server) if you’re using Windows.
+Originally created to enforce network access policies, NPS is frequently used as a RADIUS server.

 NPS allows you to authenticate clients using Active Directory (AD) through a wide variety of access points, including the following: